-The accompanying unaudited condensed financial statements as of March 31, 2011 and December 31, 2010 and for the three months ended March 31, 2011 and 2010 have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
+The accompanying unaudited condensed financial statements as of June 30, 2011 and December 31, 2010 (audited) and for the three and six months ended June 30, 2011 and 2010 have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, the accompanying financial statements include all adjustments, consisting of normal recurring accruals, necessary for a fair presentation of the financial condition, results of operations and cash flows for the periods presented.
-The results of operations for the interim period March 31, 2011 are not necessarily indicative of the results that may be expected for the year ended December 31, 2011 or any future period.
+The results of operations for the interim period June 30, 2011 are not necessarily indicative of the results that may be expected for the year ended December 31, 2011 or any future period.

 These financial statements should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2010, which are included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 30, 2011.
-In that report the Company disclosed that it expects to incur substantial expenditures to further develop each of its technologies and that it believes its working capital, together with access to the recently amended Credit Facility with the KFLP will be sufficient to meet the business objectives as presently structured through July 2011.
+The Company expects to incur substantial expenditures to further develop each of its technologies and that it believes its working capital, together with access to the recently amended Credit Facility with the Koski Family Limited Partnership will be sufficient to meet the business objectives as presently structured through December 2011.
 Management recognizes that the Company must generate additional capital resources or consider modifications to its technology development plans to enable it to continue as a going concern.
 Management's plans include seeking financing, alliances or other partnership agreements with entities interested in the Company's technologies, or other business transactions that would generate sufficient resources to assure continuation of the Company's operations and research and development programs.